Since 2020, a new marketing tool has appeared: the Instagram filters.

 It is from the print data that the filter can be categorised and an analysis of its effectiveness can be made.
 Therefore, the effects can be divided into 3 categories:

-👉🏻 effects that didn't take off too much have an average of 5,000 impressions
+- effects that did not take off too much have an average of 5,000 impressions

-👉🏻 effects that have appeared about 50,000 times but only take off because of promotional activity
+- effects that have appeared about 50,000 times but only take off through promotional activity

-👉🏻 effects with more than 50 thousand impressions, on the other hand, are categorized as viral effects.
+- effects with an impression of more than 50 thousand impressions are categorised as viral effects.